top of page

 • Document the Abuse: Keep a record of incidents, including dates, details, and any evidence.
 This can be helpful if you decide to take legal action.

-• Learn About Ressources: Research local shelters, hotlines, and advocacy organizations that specialize in supporting survivors of abuse.
+• Learn About Ressources: Research local shelters, hotlines, and advocacy organisations that specialise in supporting survivors of abuse.

 • Develop a Safety Plan: